How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 You don’t want to wedge on a table that’s too short or high.
 When you feel undue pressure on your back, your table is probably too low.
 If you feel too much pressure on your shoulders and arms, your table is probably too high.
 A good height for a wedging table is around your hip area.

 Keeping your back straight helps as you lean into the clay.
-Using your whole body allows your body weight to help wedge the clay and also gives you more control over the clay.
+Using your whole body allows your body weight to help wedge the clay, giving you more control over it.

-NOTE: Keep in mind you will only need to wedge thoroughly for recycled clay or when mixing mason satins or other colorants into your clay.
+NOTE: Keep in mind you will only need to wedge thoroughly when working with recycled clay or when mixing mason satins or other colorants into your clay.

-Fresh Clay right out of the bag only needs to be wedged 30 to 40 times and the stack and slam about 10 to 15 slices.
+Fresh Clay right out of the bag only needs to be wedged 30 to 40 times, and then the stack and slam about 10 to 15 slices.

 1) The Rams Head